-Preferential Option for the Poor: the moral principle that people in absolute need of the basic goods of life (e.g. water, food, air, land, shelter, clothing) should be given priority in caregiving.
+Preferential Option for the Poor: the moral principle that people in absolute need of the basic goods of life (e.g. water, food, air, land, shelter, clothing) are given priority in caregiving.

 Subsidiarity: the moral principle that requires community problems to be resolved at the appropriate level.
-This means that proposed solutions to community problems should be neither overly-localized if the problem requires regional, state, or international assistance, nor overly-globalized if the problem can be handled at the state, regional, or community level.
+This means that proposed solutions to community problems should be neither over-localized if the problem requires regional, state, or international assistance, nor over-globalized if the problem is best resolved at state, regional, or community levels.

 Moral principles guide our actions toward the accomplishment of moral goals.
 Healing Earth has seven moral goals, six specific to the environmental topic of each chapter and one overall moral goal embracing human and natural ecology as a whole.
 Each of the goals listed below are discussed more fully in the Healing Earth chapters.

 - Support sustainable and renewable energy sources available to all people.

 - Decrease damage done to nature and people by extractive industries.

 - Conserve and protect water and its availability to all people and forms of life.

 - Make healthy food available in a sustainable way to all people.

 - Reduce human-induced global climate change.

 - Contribute to authentic, integral development.